This is an archive page that is no longer being updated. It may contain outdated information and links may no longer

 Information about the characteristics of hate-crime offenses is based primarily on NCVS victim reports and on police reports filed through the National Incident-Based Reporting System.
 Both indicate that bias regarding race is the most common motivation behind a hate crime.
 African Americans, for example, are targeted twice as often as Caucasians, according to these databases.
 The chart “Victim Reports of Hate-Crime Motivations” lists the “motivations” behind hate crimes as reported by victims who participated in a 2000–2003 NCVS survey.

 A large body of research exists on prejudice and bias, but it does not explain why prejudice prompts people to commit a hate crime.
-Only a few studies have attempted to examine the characteristics of hate-crime offenders, and these have not been definitive.
+Only a few studies have attempted to examine the characteristics of individuals who commit hate-crime, and these have not been definitive.
 A North Carolina study found that individuals who commit hate crimes were more likely than other citizens to express bigoted attitudes, but this conclusion comes as no surprise.
-The North Carolina researchers were unable to statistically distinguish hate-crime perpetrators from other citizens based solely on attitudes, thus suggesting that there are factors beyond attitude that cause individuals to commit hate crime.
+The North Carolina researchers were unable to statistically distinguish those who commit hate-crimes from other citizens based solely on attitudes, thus suggesting that there are factors beyond attitude that cause individuals to commit hate crime.
 To date, there simply has not been sufficient research to identify the characteristics that distinguish those who commit hate crimes from people with bigoted attitudes who do not engage in such acts.

 Another way of analyzing criminal behavior is through typologies or categories.
 The most widely discussed and accepted of these was formulated by Jack McDevitt, Jack Levin, and Susan Bennett.
 Based on a study of 169 cases in Boston, these researchers identified four major categories of hate-crime motivation:

 - Thrill-seeking.
 Individuals who are motivated by a desire for excitement (66 percent).

 - Defensive.
 Individuals who commit hate crime to protect their turf or resources in a situation that they consider threatening (25 percent).

 - Retaliatory.
 Individuals acting to avenge a perceived insult or assault (8 percent).

 - Mission.
 Individuals who are so strongly committed to bigotry that hate becomes their career (less than 1 percent).